alosadagrande/tekton-dpdk/blog.md

       storage: 1Gi
 ```

+>:exclamation: It is also possible to define [`volumeClaimTemplate`](https://tekton.dev/docs/pipelines/workspaces/#using-persistentvolumeclaims-as-volumesource), which is a PVC template, that automatically creates a volume on every `PipelineRun` and deletes it when the `PipelineRun` is eliminated.

 Next, a **Source to Image** ([S2I](https://github.com/tektoncd/catalog/tree/master/task/s2i/0.1)) task is needed to build testPMD application along with DPDK builder image.
 Although there is a S2I `ClusterTask` already available in OpenShift, it makes use of `PipelineResources`.
 An adapted version of the shipped S2I called _s2i-cnf_ is created and available in [pipeline-task-s2i.yaml](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/tekton-pipeline/pipeline-task-s2i.yaml).
 This new task uses `Workspaces` instead of resources.

 ```sh